 10. Put Your Landscape Photography for Sale on iStock

 Best for: Photographers that are prioritizing exposure over income.

 iStock is one of the largest stock photography providers out there, so it’s hard to beat when it comes to getting exposure for your work.
 They reach 1.5 million customers in over 200 countries around the world.

 Since 2006, iStock has been owned by Getty Images, Inc., which has been a well-respected player in the industry for many years and is known for high-quality content.
 When you apply to become an iStock contributor, the editors decide whether iStock or Getty Images is a better fit for your work, and invite you to join the appropriate site.

 The starting royalty rates are lower than the other stock image sites included in this list: 15 percent for iStock, and 20 percent for GettyImages.
 Also, keep in mind that Getty Images requires exclusivity rights on all content.

-With the vast number of customers, there is excellent potential for earnings.
-However, what really sets iStock apart from the rest is the number of eyes it can bring to your landscape photos.
-The Getty Images “Work with us” page is a good place to find more details about contributing to iStock and Getty Images.
+With the vast number of customers, there is excellent potential for earnings when you list your landscape photos for sale.
+However, what really sets iStock apart from the rest is their large user base, which increases the number of eyes on your landscape photos.